ahettlin/angular-cli-workshop/README.md

 * Lint code
 * Update dependencies

-> **Note:** No prior knowledge of Angular is required.
+> **Note**: No prior knowledge of Angular is required.
 However, some basic knowledge of HTML/CSS/TypeScript would be helpful.

 ## Setup